xisense0101/advanced-discord-owo-tool-farm/DEPLOY.md

 Common causes:
 - TypeScript compilation errors (check the build logs)
-- Missing dependencies (should auto-install)
+- Missing dependencies (run `npm install` locally first)
-- Node version mismatch (Render uses Node 18+ by default)
+- Node version mismatch (most platforms use Node 18+)

-### Bot Keeps Restarting

-Render's free tier may restart your service if:
-- It uses too much memory
-- It crashes repeatedly
-- **Note**: Free Background Workers don't spin down like Web Services
-- You can upgrade to a paid plan for better stability
+- Out of memory during build (upgrade plan or use lighter build)

+---

-## Security Best Practices
+# 🔒 Security Best Practices

 ✅ **DO:**
 - Use environment variables for all sensitive data